-The junior cycle L1 Irish specifications build on the language development achieved during primary schooling.
+Junior Cycle Irish builds on the language development achieved during primary schooling.
 Students' needs and interests are central to these specifications.
 The learning at the heart of the junior cycle, as specified in the Junior Cycle Framework statements of learning (2015), emphasises the importance of developing students' understanding of language skills and competency.
 The emphasis placed on self-awareness as a learner as well as cultural, literary and heritage awareness are developed.
-When embarking on the junior cycle L1 specification students enhance their vocabulary, language accuracy and native language variants.
+When embarking on the junior cycle L2 specification students enhance their vocabulary and their language accuracy.